Nuullll/viola-first/README.md

 * OR sync [functions.php](php/functions.php) to the remote server (viola-wang.com:/var/www/html/wp-content/themes/dt-the7-child/functions.php) directly.
   * You can use `rsync` to sync the file.
   * Pay attention to the ownership and mod of the synced file.

+## JavaScript

+Insert js codes directly into the html.